fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

     }
 ```

 There is no need to use BACnet4J to build BACnet services.
-Feel free to provide any bacnet services as a byte arrays.
+Feel free to provide any bacnet services as byte arrays.
-In the example we send WhoIs- and IAmRequests services between devices, both services are given as a valid byte array.
+Later, in the example we'll send WhoIs- and IAmRequests services between devices, both services are given as valid byte arrays.
+Add the following method to class __AbstractApplication__.

 ```java

     /**
      * sendBACnetMessage() sends a bacnet message represented as byte array to the given destination.
      * Ensure the byte array represents a valid bacnet message.